DWTechs/Passken.js/README.md

  * This function validates that the authorization header follows the correct Bearer token format
  * ("Bearer <token>") and extracts the token portion for further processing.
  *
- * @param {string} authorization - The Authorization header value from an HTTP request
+ * @param {string | undefined} authorization - The Authorization header value from an HTTP request
  * @returns {string} The extracted JWT token as a string
- * @throws {Error} Will throw an error if the authorization header is empty or not in the format 'Bearer <token>'
+ * @throws {Error} Will throw an error if the authorization parameter is undefined
+ * @throws {Error} Will throw an error if the format is invalid
  *
  * @example
  * ```typescript